Let’s get it straight; unemployment in India has reached a worrisome level in 2019.

 As the number of employed people in India is on a constant decline with each passing year, the concerns about rising unemployment in India is becoming more grave.
 Between February 2017 and February 2019, the number of employed people declined to 400 million from 407 million.

 It is, however, not the first time when the rising unemployment rate in India has attracted the eyeballs.
-In 2016, the unemployment rate reportedly reached five year high, according to the survey conducted by Labour Bureau.
+In 2016, the unemployment rate reportedly reached a five-year high, according to the survey conducted by the Labour Bureau.